chrisparsons83/FFDiscordClub/rules.md

 7.4.
 The minimum bid for a waiver is $0.

 7.5.
-If there is a tie between multiple teams on the amount bid for a player, the tiebreaker is determined by the inverse order of standings.
+If there is a tie between multiple teams on the amount bid for a player, the tiebreaker is determined by the priority order listed on the website hosting the leagues.

 7.6.
 It is expected that all players in the NFL universe may be rostered.
 This rule may be dependent on the hosting site in question.
 FFDiscord Club commissioners do not have control over adding players into the system that are missing.